 Being Human: How Hidden Narratives Challenge Authority

-This one-day mini conference has been organised by postgraduate research students at the University of Gloucestershire in association with the Being Human Research Centre, as part of an initiative to improve the research environment, explore the human condition, and build interdisciplinary links.
-The day will include two keynote speakers, nine short presentations from researchers and opportunities for questions.
+This one-day mini conference was organised by postgraduate research students at the University of Gloucestershire in association with the Being Human Research Centre, as part of an initiative to improve the research environment, explore the human condition, and build interdisciplinary links.
+The day included two keynote speakers, nine short presentations from researchers and opportunities for questions.

 The conference is sponsored by the Being Human Research Priority Area at the University of Gloucestershire.

-This conference explores philosophy and play from different angles and builds bridges between philosophers, play scholars and practitioners.
-For more information click here
+This conference explored philosophy and play from different angles and builds bridges between philosophers, play scholars and practitioners.

 The first Being Human Research Centre symposium explored how being human inevitably involves interconnection with the more-than-human world of animals, plants, rocks, rivers, forests, and the ecosystems that support life.
 Biosemiotics examines the semiotic systems which exist within the more-than-human world, and ecolinguistics questions the stories we live by from an ecological perspective and contributes to the search for new stories to live by.
 Click for full programme.

 Understanding and Communicating Leadership in Uncertain and Complex Times

 The English Language course hosted the workshop Understanding and Communicating Leadership in Uncertain and Complex Times, which was led by Charlotte von Bülow, the founder and chief executive of the innovative Crossfields Institute.